 After the 2008 boating season ended with some of the highest BUI-related fatalities in recent years, conservation wardens and police began taking serious steps to scan more lakes and rivers to crack down on intoxicated boat drivers.

 Operation Dry Water is an initiative launched in 2009 aimed to educate boaters to the dangers of boating under the influence while stepping up enforcement considerably.
-This program culminated in a weekend-long operation in 2012 that involved more than 20 law enforcement agencies statewide and resulted in 10 total arrests over the span of just two days.
+In 2019, Operation Dry Water was July 5th through the 7th.

 Hiring an Experienced OWI Attorney in Wisconsin